Brexit and your life and property in Spain

 If you are a resident in Spain, you can change your UK driving licence for a Spanish permit up till the end of the transition period.

 After the transition period, British travellers wanting to drive in Europe may need an international driving permit (IDP).
-These are available at any British Post Office over the counter.
-The countries outside the EU this is currently needed for can be seen on the official list here.
+These are available at any British Post Office over the counter for just £5.50.

 “What about me?”
 Your questions answered